LoyolaChicagoBooks/scalaworkshop/_sources/20-cs1/cs1.rst.txt

 You can avoid having to name arguments in function literals using the ``_`` parameter.
-This syntax is a bit awkward to new programmers (and therefore should be introduced gently in CS1 courses) but allows for concise (and sometimes clearer) expression, especially when used in a disciplined way.
+This syntax is a bit awkward to new programmers (and therefore should be introduced gently in CS and DS courses) but allows for concise (and sometimes clearer) expression, especially when used in a disciplined way.

 Consider this code that creates the first n even numbers: